caolan/async/README.md

 __Alias:__ `any`

 Returns `true` if at least one element in the `arr` satisfies an async test.
-_The callback for each iteratee call only accepts a single argument of `true` or `false`; it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like `fs.exists`.
-Once any iteratee call returns `true`, the main `callback` is immediately called.
+If any iteratee call returns `true`, the main `callback` is immediately called.

 __Arguments__